hazeez/study/docs/probability/probability_theory.md

 #### Intersection of a set

-Denoted by $A \cap B$, the intersection is the set containing all elements that are members of both A and B.
+Denoted by $A \cap B$, the intersection is the set containing all elements that are members present in both A and B.

 ![](https://i.imgur.com/lgdCCj2.png)